 All in all, successful personalized customer experiences through content are those that are relevant, timely, consistent, and convenient.
 Delivery also matters.
 Creating content is half the battle, delivery is the second.
 By getting your content in front of prospects at the right place and at the right time, you are on your way to delivering a valuable experience that has a better chance of converting prospects to loyal customers.

-As we look back at what we learned from content marketing during the 2010s, and reflect on how much it has changed, we can expect the next decade to bring on more changes, especially as technology continues to shape customers’ buyer behaviors and patterns.
+As we look back at what we learned from content marketing during 2023 and reflect on how much it has changed, we can expect 2024 and beyond to bring on more changes, especially as technology continues to shape customers’ buyer behaviors and patterns.

 Regardless of the technology that is available, how we leverage robots (AR, VR, AI, and voice search), and what changes we see from Google and social media, one thing holds true: If you invest resources in developing a content strategy that is centered around putting users’ first and personalizing their experiences, you will always win.